daytonn/ninjs/README.md

 Notice the module is wrapped in a closure.
 This allows us to make a private reference to the current module named "self" due to the fact that the add_module method returns the module it creates.
 This gives us a consistent way to reference the module without having to use the entire namespace.
 We may also decide to put private variables and functions available to the module but not exposed to the rest of the application.

 The actions method is the main method of your module.
 Also known as the composed method pattern, the actions method should simply be a list of other module methods.
 This makes it easy to scan the actions method to get a sense of what a given module does.
-It also encourages the "single responsibility principle":http://en.wikipedia.org/wiki/Single_responsibility_principle.
+It also encourages the "single responsibility principle" (http://en.wikipedia.org/wiki/Single_responsibility_principle).

 The run method will execute the actions method when the DOM is ready to be manipulated.
 This is similar to jQuery's $(document).ready() method.
 If you wish to execute your modules actions as soon as the script is parsed you may call the execute method instead of run: